FX-HAO/crypto-market-overwatch/README.md

 [![](https://images.microbadger.com/badges/image/fuxin/crypto-market-overwatch.svg)](https://microbadger.com/images/fuxin/crypto-market-overwatch "Get your own image badge on microbadger.com")

 crypto-market-overwatch is a exportor for prometheus to track crypto coins.
+Grafana demo: http://45.32.68.4/, both of username and password are `guest`.

 ## Installation